|Location:||Behind the Kunstmühle Künkele and the Baumwollspinnerei G. & A. Leuze, Gewann „Felsenwiesen“ at the Grüner Weg. (Kat-Nr. 7522/4)|

 Editor Dr. Rudolf Eberling, 1957

 The end of the show cave came unexpectedly with a local natural disaster.
 In February 1964 meltwater flooded the drinking water supply system for the Georgiisiedlung and the cotton mill, the old tufa quarry and the stalactite cave.
 After the quarry and the drinking water supply had been drained, the water in the cave no longer flowed off.
 The natural outflow to the Erms was probably blocked by mud and stones which were washed in by the flood.
 And so it has stayed until today, the unanimous opinion was so far that the expected costs to open the drain again would be very high.
 The attempts of the Bad Uracher Verschönerungsverein have failed because of this reason.
-However, the biologist Dr. Albrecht Gorthner from Metzingen is currently trying to clear the drain and has already achieved initial successes.
-Should he succeed, the cave could soon be reopened as a show cave.
+However, the biologist Dr. Albrecht Gorthner from Metzingen is started to clear the drain in 2018 and has by now restored the cave to the state before the flood.
+Should he get the necessary permit, the cave could reopened as a show cave in 2022.